You'll encounter these terms when working with projects in ArcGIS Pro.

 - Documentation such as data dictionaries or specifications

-A project template is a special type of project package that can be used to create new projects with a set of predefined maps, tasks, and connections, for example.
-There is a well-known location where ArcGIS Pro stores and looks for project templates by default: the Documents\ArcGIS\ProjectTemplates folder in your user profile.
+A project template is a special type of project package that can be used to create projects with a set of predefined maps, tasks, and connections, for example.
+The well-known location where ArcGIS Pro stores and looks for project templates by default is the Documents\ArcGIS\ProjectTemplates folder in your user profile.

 A dataset is any project item or portal item that can be added to a map.
 Examples of datasets include feature classes, tables, services that provide access to data, layer packages, and imagery layers.
 Datasets may be stored online or on the file system.

-A data source is the dataset to which a layer is connected.
+A data source is the dataset to which a map layer is connected.

 A layer template is a schema-only layer package that is provided in a specific location where ArcGIS Pro looks for layer templates.